http://levantineheritage.com/note130.htm

 - Sign of the hotel over a parapet, pediment or balcony, or hanging somewhere up on the front facade in big letters.

-Just like passaged hotels, the side entrance hotels of Izmir date from the 19th century.
+th century.
 Yet, unlike passaged hotels, side entrance hotels situated on the corner lots where the First and Second Cordon Streets intersected and thus created narrow side streets.
 In this way, such hotels, being adjacent to the next lot, could front the two avenues and a side street as well.
 An exceptional case was that of Hotel Ile Metelin, in which the hotel, still located on a corner lot, was built in an only-adjacent range and the largest facade of the building faced the First Cordon Street - the waterfront.

 As the name of this category implies, entrance to such hotels was accessed from the side of the hotel.
 In such hotels, the hall and stairs situated against the entrance, whereas the cafés would overlook the bay and the restaurants would be located in a fashion to face either the First or the Second Cordon Streets.
 Hotel Ile Metelin, with its large facade to the seaside, enjoyed a close proximity to the Quay together with the cafés and restaurant/bars which shared the facade.
 There were other commercial units on the ground floor as well.
 Along the longest sides of the hotels Anatolie, Alexandrie and Constantinople, on both sides of the entrances, there were stores, as well as between the café and the restaurant down Hotel Ile Metelin, and along the ground floor of Hotel Lespos et Kidonie looking to the Second Cordon Street - the Parallel Street.